 - Interface List: A list of interfaces on which NetBIOS over TCP is enabled, in order from most preferred to least preferred.
 This list SHOULD be administratively configurable.
-Each entry contains the following: - NetBIOS Name Service: A configured list of NetBIOS name server addresses, in order from most preferred to least preferred. - Node Type: The NetBIOS node type as specified in [RFC1002] and .
+Each entry contains the following: - NBNS Address List: A configured list of NBNS addresses, in order from most preferred to least preferred. - Node Type: The NetBIOS node type as specified in [RFC1002] and [HYBRID].
 This document clarifies that this state is global, not per-interface. - Query Table: For each outstanding resolution in progress, in addition to the information specified in [RFC1002] and [HYBRID], the following field is kept: - Interface List: A list of interfaces awaiting a response. - Local Name Table: The local name table as specified in [RFC1002] and [HYBRID], with the following clarifications: - Interface List: A list of interfaces on which registration was attempted.
 Each entry also contains: - Conflict Detected Flag: A flag that, if TRUE, indicates that a conflict was seen.
 This document clarifies that this flag is kept per-interface (not globally) for each local name. - Refresh Timeout: [RFC1002] section 5.1.2.1 specifies the use of a Refresh Timeout.
-This document clarifies that this state is global, not per-interface. - ReadLMHostsFile: A Boolean value defaulted to FALSE.
-If TRUE, the LMHOSTS file will be read if the LMHOSTS file exists.
+This document clarifies that this state is global, not per-interface. - ReadLMHostsFile: A Boolean value that SHOULD default to FALSE.
+If TRUE, the LMHOSTS file will be read if the LMHOSTS file exists. - LMHostsFileLocation: The location of the LMHOSTS file.